valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>How do services communicate with other services?</summary>
 Services can expose REST APIs and they also have a native message protocol that uses protobuf that allows them to have arbitrary message based communication between compatible agents in the network.
 This network is called agent communication network (ACN).
-When a service need a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via ACN.</p>
+When a service needs a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via the ACN.</p>
-Under the hood ACN is a DHT that keeps track of live agents mapping their crypto address to IP address.
-So agents can communicate with other agents without knowing their network location assuming they’re online or offline but registered in the ACN.
+Under the hood the ACN is a DHT that keeps track of live agents mapping their crypto address to IP address.
+So agents can communicate with other agents without knowing their network location assuming they are online or offline but registered in the ACN.
 </details>

 <details><summary>What happens when agents are deployed now?</summary>
-Currently we're only operating what we call "island deployments", which are services that run as one-off services, not anchored in the protocol, because the protocol isn't live (more on that here).
+Currently only the so called "island deployments" are being operated, which are services that run as one-off services, not anchored in the protocol, because the protocol is not live (more on that <a href="https://www.autonolas.network/blog/11">here</a>).
 Once the protocol is live, agents will be able to interact with it so they can monetize their work and connect to other services.
 </details>

-<details><summary>How many composition levels does Autonolas stack offer?</summary>
+<details><summary>How many composition levels does open autonomy offer?</summary>
 Composition starts at the component level of the agents (multiple rounds make a skill), then continues on agent level (multiple skills make an agent) and ends at service level (multiple agents make a service).
 </details>

 <details><summary>How do agents settle a transaction?</summary>

 <ol>
-<li>Negotiation happens through ACN (or alternatively another connection like ABCI connection).</li>
+<li>Negotiation happens through the ACN or alternatively another connection like the ABCI connection.</li>
 <li> A threshold of agents agree on a transaction hash.</li>
-<li>One of the agents is randomly selected as the keeper using a verifiable randomness function (currently DRAND).</li>
+<li>One of the agents is randomly selected as the keeper using a deterministic function based on a public, verifiable randomness source (currently DRAND).</li>
 <li>All agents sign the transaction using a multi-sig like Gnosis Safe.</li>
 <li>The keeper collects all the signatures and sends the transaction onchain.</li>
 <li>All agents wait for the transaction to be mined and validate the output.</li>